hamidb80/hypothesis-of-understanding/readme.md

 ## Chapter 3; How we [should?] solve a problem

-here's the steps that are being taken by almost everyone
+here's the steps that are being taken by almost everyone:

-0. **Focus**: figure out important parts and *what is wanted*.
-1. **Recall**: remember related information 🌟
-2. **Relate**: make connection
-3. **Reason/Calculate**: conclude or process
-4. **Repeat**: repeat the process until you're done.
-5. **Doubt**: explore the possibilities of other answers by assuming you're answer is wrong or you've missed something

-> Thanks to Eric Demaine for his SRTBOT method for formulating dynamic programming solution. see "introduction to algorithms" in MIT open course ware.

 <img title="" src="./assets/compiled/steps.jpg" alt="" width="684" data-align="center">